Updated on September 12th, 2022

 Some beekeepers wrap with simple tar paper.
 It’s inexpensive and relatively easy to attach.
 While it provides virtually no insulating value, it will reduce cold drafts.
 Dark colors help absorb heat from the sun.

-Other similar options are available like corrugated plastic wraps that fit over the boxes.
+Similar options are available like corrugated plastic wraps that fit over the boxes.

 There are wraps that are basically waterproof, insulating blankets.
 We’ve used one called the Bee Cozy.
 You can see them wrapping our hives in the picture atop this article.